pstroe/chartering-new-realms-2024/chapter1.md

     validate_xml(relaxng_file, xml_file)

 ```
-If the XML file is valid, the output consists of a single line: "The XML file '{xml_file}' is valid according to the RelaxNG schema.".
+If the XML file is valid, the output consists of a single line: "The XML file '{xml_file}' is valid according to the RelaxNG schema".
 If the XML file is not valid, the script outputs a list of all errors with their corresponding line numbers and error types.
 Additionally, it outputs a total sum of errors and a sum of each type of error, which facilitates the comparison across different evaluations.

+Where the validation using a RelaxNG file falls short is when the tested XML file is not well-formed, when the XML is syntax is not adhered to.
+For instance, the script will fail immediately if the tested file is missing an XML tag (< or >) or when an element is not properly closed.
+It also cannot validate the correctness of the content of the XML elements, an issue that was manually evaluated.

 [^footnote9]: This RelaxNG file can be accessed on the ParlaMint project's GitHub repository, in the [Schema](https://github.com/clarin-eric/ParlaMint/tree/main/Schema) folder.